Maha CM Uddhav Thackeray among 9 elected unopposed to Council

 The election process was initiated on May 4 to fill in vacancies for nine seats, which fell vacant after the completion of the term of nine members.
 The election process was initially postponed in view of the coronavirus pandemic.

-The nine candidates left in the fraywere Shiv Sena's Uddhav Thackeray and Neelam Gorhe, NCP's Shashikant Shinde, Amol Mitkari, Congress's Rajesh Rathod, and four candidates of the opposition BJP- Ranjitsinh Mohite Patil, Gopichand Padalkar, Ajit Datke and Ramesh Karad.
-"They were declared elected unopposed on Thursday after the deadline for withdrawal of papers ended at 3 pm," an official said.
+The nine candidates left in the fray were Shiv Sena's Uddhav Thackeray and Neelam Gorhe, NCP's Shashikant Shinde, Amol Mitkari, Congress's Rajesh Rathod, and four candidates of the opposition BJP- Ranjitsinh Mohite Patil, Gopichand Padalkar, Pravin Datke, and Ramesh Karad.
+"They have declared elected unopposed on Thursday after the deadline for withdrawal of papers ended at 3 pm," an official said.

 The state cabinet had initially recommended that Thackeray be nominated by the governor to the Council from his quota.
 Despite sending two recommendations, the governor did not nominate Thackeray to the Upper House of the legislature and was criticised by the ruling Maharashtra Vikas Aghadi (MVA) constituents.
 Thackeray had even spoken to Prime Minister Narendra Modi to seek his intervention in the matter.